krigjo25/C/intro_to_c/MarioV1/README.md

 Implements a CS program that simulates blocks in mario.

-Originally this project was created as an assignment at xCS50
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-## Date of Creation / finished

-Wedensday, January 4, 2023
-Wednesday, January 4, 2023 5:18 PM CET

 ###  Disclamers